2mol/juricho.me/content/zurich-table.md

 Here are two specimens:

-{{ image(url="/img/zurich-table/two-tables.jpg", text="Züri Dësch v1 and v3, ash and oak respectively.") }}
+{{ image(url="/img/zurich-table/two-tables.jpg", text="Züri Dësch v1 and v3, in ash and oak respectively.") }}

-## the plan
+## the design

-{{ image(url="/img/zurich-table/plan-sketchup.png", text="3D Plan made in SketchUp 2017.") }}

-The design should fulfill the following criteria:
+The table should:

-- have only five parts.
+- only have five parts.
 - be sturdy enough to carry the weight of people sitting on it.
-- possible to build with semi-basic tools in a small space.
+- be possible to build with semi-basic tools in a small space.
 - be fast and simple[^1] to make.
 - look good.

 Skill-wise it's easy, but not a not a _completely trivial_ build, mainly due to these long dovetails attaching the legs to the top.

-However, I think anybody with some experience, diligence, and tools should be able to do it.
+However, I think anyone with a bit of experience, diligence, and some tools should be able to build one for themselves.
 For reference, [this beautiful mess](/img/zurich-table/bedroom-workshop2.jpg) was my bedroom workshop in which I made all three tables.

 {{ image(url="/img/zurich-table/table-bench.jpg", text="Couch table + bench combo made from ash.") }}